by Diane Linsley

 How Gratitude Works

-There are two sides to every story.
-If we are attached to believing that our current situation is bad, we tend to focus on the negative side of the story.
+We learned in the coaching academy that there are two sides to every story.
+If we are attached to the view that our current situation is bad, we tend to focus on the negative side of the story.
 But there is always a positive side, which we may be reluctant to acknowledge.

-It reminds me of when I was a gardener.
+This reminds me of when I was a gardener.
 I could weed my garden over and over, but the weeds kept coming back until I learned that "nature abhors a void."
-I needed to cover the bare dirt with mulch or, better yet, flowers - the plants I wanted to grow - in order to keep the weeds away.
-The occasional weed still appeared, but most weeds were displaced by the beautiful flowers that I intentionally planted.
+Once my garden was planted thickly with flowers, the weeds stopped coming back because they were mostly squeezed out by the flowers.

 Gratitude for Suffering